At a glance

 Q: What does the long-term evidence say?

-Q: Nattokinase vs. lumbrokinase vs. serrapeptase — what’s the difference?
+Q: Nattokinase vs. lumbrokinase vs. serrapeptase — what is the difference?

 Q: Best time to take nattokinase?

-A: Many protocols position fibrinolytic enzymes away from heavy meals (to avoid “digesting your lunch first”), but follow the specific product guidance and your clinician’s advice if you’re on meds.
-(Yes, your stomach has a priority queue.)
+A: Many protocols position fibrinolytic enzymes away from heavy meals, but users should follow the specific product guidance and clinician advice when medications or risk factors are involved.

 Q: Can I take nattokinase with red yeast rice (RYR)?

-A: There are trials evaluating NK + RYR in CAD contexts; safety reporting exists within the trial framework, but personal use should factor medications, liver markers (for RYR), RYR specifications and clinician oversight.
+A: Trials have evaluated NK + RYR in coronary artery disease contexts, but personal use should consider medications, liver markers, RYR specifications, and clinician oversight.

 Q: Fiber-maxxing + psyllium: can I take psyllium with nattokinase?